hackerschoice/thc-tips-tricks-hacks-cheat-sheet/README.md

 Create a wrapper script called 'ssh' that executes strace + ssh to log the session:
 ```
-# Add ~/.ssh to the execution PATH variable so our 'ssh' is executed instead of the real ssh:
+# Add a local path to the PATH variable so our 'ssh' is executed instead of the real ssh:
 $ echo '$PATH=~/.local/bin:$PATH' >>~/.profile

-# Create our log directory and our own ssh binary
+# Create a log directory and our own ssh binary
-$ mkdir ~/.ssh/.logs
 $ mkdir -p ~/.local/bin ~/.ssh/logs

 $ cat >~/.local/bin/ssh